Get Email Updates

 Funding for CPCs

-Missouri's current state budget provides over $6 million total in funding and support for fake Crisis Pregnancy Centers, which lie, shame, and intentionally mislead women about their health options.
+Missouri's current state budget provides over $6.5 million total in funding and support for fake Crisis Pregnancy Centers, which lie, shame, and intentionally mislead women about their health options.
 Over $4 million of that comes from TANF, a federal block grant that could also be used to help feed hungry children; an additional $2,158,561 is direct funds from the state, funding both CPC services and an anti-choice "awareness program."
 The state legislature has also allocated funds from the sale of anti-choice license plates to alternatives to abortion services.
-Is passed, Amendment 3 on the November 2016 ballot, could also generated more money to these fake abortion clinics.

 Nationwide, CPCs far outnumber abortion providers.
 While there are over 3,000 CPCs across the country (up from 2,000 in the early 1990s), there are only approximately 2,000 abortion providers.